CyberArk

 Connecting from SaaS Manager

-Enter your CyberArk URL - this is the URL you will have been using when logged in to CyberArk configuring the Web app.
+Enter your CyberArk URL.
+This is the URL you will have been using when logged in to CyberArk configuring the Web app.

-The Client ID and Client Secret from the Trust tab.
+Enter the Client ID and Client Secret from the Trust tab.

-Click Connect.
+Select Connect.

 Was this article helpful?